 |RAID 1||Provides higher data redundancy because data is stored in different cloud disks in mirroring mode.
 The lowest capacity and bandwidth of cloud disks are the capacity and bandwidth of the RAID array.||The write performance is poor because data must be written to multiple cloud disks at the same time.||Focuses more on fault tolerance than I/O performance in key applications.|

 - Remotely connect to an ECS instance as a root user.
-For more information about detailed steps, see ECS instance creation overview.
+For more information, see Overview.

 - Run the lsblk command to view information of all cloud disks on the ECS instance.

 - Run the mdadm command to create the /dev/md0 RAID array.

 - Run the following command to create RAID 0 mode: